 - Networking with the local community the Chaplains provide a free Food Pantry Nourishing physically and spiritually.
 The Chaplaincy team supports holistic wellbeing.

-We have rooms equipped with a refrigerator, sink, table and chair or bed to meet the needs of student and staff mothers continuing their work or study while breastfeeding at the Melbourne, Bendigo, Albury-Wodonga and Mildura Campuses.
-Facilities are also available on request at the Shepparton and City Campuses with plans underway to establish dedicated facilities on these campuses.
+We have rooms equipped with a refrigerator, sink, table and chair or bed to meet the needs of student and staff mothers continuing their work or study while breastfeeding at the Melbourne, Bendigo, Albury-Wodonga, Mildura and Sydney Campuses.
+Facilities are also available on request at the Shepparton and City campuses with plans underway to establish dedicated facilities on these campuses.

 Many women return to full-time or part-time work or study after having children.
 Many of these children continue to be breastfed while their mothers work or study.
 La Trobe supports and values the importance of having the time and space to provide food for their babies, whether by expressing milk or breastfeeding.